SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 ---

 Now, let's dive into the constructions, one number system at a time.
 Read the following sections (numbered 1 to 6) at your level.
-The constructions are there if you want them -- the mathematician feelings are there if you don't.
+The constructions are there if you want them -- the mathematician opinions are there if you don't.

 ## 1. The integers (ℤ)